 How good are the summer stone fruits at the moment?
-I love making the most of seasonal fruit when its in peak season, ripe and luscious and affordable.
-I found some beautiful blood plums and people have been asking about dairy free recipes for their little ones.
+I love making the most of seasonal fruit when it's in peak season, ripe and luscious, and affordable.
+I found some beautiful blood plums and people have been asking about dairy-free recipes for their little ones.
 When I saw this cashew yogurt at the shops and had to pair them with the plums for these gorgeous blood plum and cashew yogurt pops.

 You will need about 4 plums for this recipe.
-If you have extra liquid you can freeze them on their own without layering with yogurt.
+If you have extra liquid you can freeze them on their own without layering them with yogurt.
 Cut up your plums and remove the stones.
-You don't need to peel them, just blitz in a food processor.
+You don't need to peel them, just blitz them in a food processor.
 Strain well and put into a jug with a spout.
 You will need about 300ml of liquid.
 Taste and add sugar if needed.

 Hot tip: Make sure you don't leave to much time in between adding layers.
 You still need to get your sticks in at the end.

-Remove from moulds and enjoy!
+Remove from molds and enjoy!

 Hot tip: If you want a more creamy version you can easily swap out the cashew yogurt for cows milk vanilla yogurt.
 I had some extra plum mix during recipe testing so I whipped up a batch of these to!

 Have you made this recipe?
 I'd love to know how it went in the comments below.

 Blood plum and cashew yogurt popsicles

 - Popsicle molds and sticks